OmBiradar/OpenCV-installer/README.md

 # OpenCV-installer

-This is an OpenCV Package manager for C++ & Python.
+This tool serves as an OpenCV Package Manager designed for both C++ and Python.

-This program will automate the build and install/uninstall specified OpenCV versions using the source files.
+It streamlines the process of building and installing/uninstalling specific OpenCV versions directly from the source files.